Rage (music genre): Etymology

-Characteristics and influences
+Characteristics

-Rage is mainly characterized by the use stereo-widened EDM-influenced lead synthesizer patches, reminiscent of the 1980s and 1990s game soundtracks and of trance music, used to play short, often emotional, melodies arranged in short loops which repeat throughout the song, and a basic, "dull", trap beat, accompanying these melodies, with bouncy, often overdriven, heavy and elastic 808s bass notes.
+Rage is mainly characterized by the use of stereo-widened EDM-influenced lead synthesizer patches, reminiscent of the 1980s and 1990s game soundtracks and of trance music, used to play short, often emotional, melodies arranged in short loops which repeat throughout the song, and a basic, "dull", trap beat, accompanying these melodies, with bouncy, often overdriven, heavy and elastic 808s bass notes.
 In terms of vocal delivery, many rappers draw influence from the vocal stylings of Playboi Carti.
+Rapper Trippie Redd cited XXXTentacion as an influence on the genre.

-Rage has been described as futuristic, electric and synth-driven.
-Vivian Medithi of HipHopDx described rage as a sound rooting in plugg music legacy with more electronic influences.
+Rage has been described as futuristic, electric, and synth-driven.
+Vivian Medithi of HipHopDX described rage as a sound rooting in plugg music legacy with more electronic influences.
 Tom Breihan of Stereogum described rage beats as glitchy and as "a cheap, functional type of beat — the type of beat that seems to spring almost entirely from the "type beats" that have proliferated on YouTube in the past few years — but its cheapness is disorienting and sometimes even psychedelic".

+Influences

 Synth hooks play such a role in rage that the whole sound has been described as a "hybrid genre of trap music and EDM".
-Synth leads have said to be influenced by a number of EDM and electronic musicians, such as the Chainsmokers, Skrillex, Diplo, Zedd, Rustie and others.
-It has also been noticed, that often EDM synth hooks in rage come from pre-packaged EDM melody packs, for instance, a guitar-driven "high-octane" EDM loop from "Miss the Rage" came from the royalty-free EDM sample pack by Cymatics, called Cymatics Odyssey EDM Sample Pack.
-Yeat has also made it popular to use chiming bell sounds, once popular in earlier trap and drill music, in rage beats.
+Early rage synth leads drew influence from EDM and electronic musicians, such as the Chainsmokers, Skrillex, Diplo, Zedd, Rustie and others.
+It has also been noticed that often EDM synth hooks in rage come from pre-packaged EDM melody packs, for instance, a guitar-driven "high-octane" EDM loop from "Miss the Rage" came from the royalty-free EDM sample pack by Cymatics, called Cymatics Odyssey EDM Sample Pack.
+Underground rapper Yeat has also made it popular to use chiming bell sounds, once popular in earlier trap and drill music, in rage beats.